 The Hilton Surpass Card is Amex and Hilton’s mid-tier credit card.
 It offers complimentary Gold Elite Status and a free weekend night each year.
 You can also earn a second free night each time you spend $15,000 on the card.

 Furthermore, the Hilton Surpass Card earns 12x HH points on Hilton hotel purchases.
 It also earns 6x HH points for Dining, Groceries, and Gas.
 All other purchases earn 3x HH points.
+Plus, the Surpass offers a sign-up bonus worth 130,000 HH points.
+New cardholders must spend $2,000 within the first three months to earn the bonus points.

 The Hilton Surpass Card is a great downgrade option for the Aspire because it serves as a nice balance between annual fee, earning, and perks.
 It also has a more modest annual fee of just $95 (NOT waived the first year)